Dog coat genetics: Hairlessness gene

 The American Hairless Terrier is unrelated to the other hairless breeds and displays a different hairlessness gene.
 Unlike the other hairless breeds, the AHT is born fully coated, and loses its hair within a few months.
 The AHT gene, serum/glucocorticoid regulated kinase family member 3 gene (SGK3), is recessive and does not result in missing teeth.
 Because the breed is new and rare, outcrossing to the parent breed (the Rat Terrier) is permitted to increase genetic diversity.
 These crosses are fully coated and heterozygous for AHT-hairlessness.

 Ridgeback

 Some breeds (e.g., Rhodesian Ridgeback, Thai Ridgeback) have an area of hair along the spine between the withers and hips that leans in the opposite direction (cranially) to the surrounding coat.
 The ridge is caused by a duplication of several genes (FGF3, FGF4, FGF 19, ORAOV1 and sometimes SNP), and ridge is dominant to non-ridged.

-Long Hair

-There are many genes and alleles that cause long hair in dogs, but most of these genes are recessive.
-This means that longhaired hybrid breeds usually have to have two longhair or longhair carrier parents, and the gene can also be passed on for many generations without being expressed.

-Wire Hair

-There are lots of variations of allele that would affect the dog's hair.
-The allele that causes bristles is actually dominant.
-Dogs with both the longhair and line coat genes will be "coarse", which means longer line coats of fur.
-Examples of such coats include the Korthals Griffon, and possibly the Irish Wolfhound.

 Nose colours

 The most common colour of dog nose is black.
 However, a number of genes can affect nose colour.